On this page...

 East Okoboji Lake

-Water temperature is in the low 80s.
-Anglers have been very successful catching many panfish species.
-The curly-leaf pondweed has completely died back for the year, leaving much of the lake completely open.
-Black Crappie - Good.
+Water temperature is in the low 70s.
+Anglers are catching many panfish species.
+The upper two basins of the lake have more vegetation; the bottom portion is relatively open of any vegetation.
+Black Crappie - Fair.
 Bluegill - Good: Anglers are catching bluegill on and off shore.
 Largemouth Bass - Good.
 Yellow Bass - Good.
 Yellow Perch - Fair: Many fish have been observed; sorting will most likely be needed.

 Ingham Lake

-The lake currently has a weedline around the outside perimeter that can easily be fished by boat.
+The lake is experiencing an algae bloom.
 Walleye - Fair: Best bite is morning and afternoon.

 Silver Lake (Dickinson)

-The lake is experiencing a large algae bloom.
+The lake is experiencing an algae bloom.
 Black Bullhead - Good: Catch quality-sized fish just off shore.
+Clouds of young bullheads can be seen throughout the lake; there was a large spawn this year.
 Walleye - Fair: Bite is hit-or-miss.

 Spirit Lake

-Water temperature is in the low 80s.
-The lake is currently experiencing a large algae bloom.
-The current weedline is deeper off shore.
+Water temperature is in the lower 70s.
+The outlet spillway is currently flowing.
+The weedline is quite a way off shore.
 Black Crappie - Fair: Anglers are finding quality-size fish up to 14-inches.
 Anglers report some success around Templar Lagoon.
 Bluegill - Fair.
-Walleye - Fair.
-Yellow Perch - Good: Sorting is needed; anglers are finding many acceptable size fish.
+Walleye - Fair: Anglers are trolling the middle of the lake and off deep structure with jigs and live bait.
+Yellow Perch - Good: Sorting is needed; anglers are finding many acceptable-size fish.

 West Okoboji Lake

-Water temperature is in the upper 70s.
+Water temperature is in the low 70s.
 Black Crappie - Fair: Bluegill - Good.
+Largemouth Bass - Good: Anglers are catching good size fish.

 Back to top